Sinono3/Sinono3.github.io/content/blog/feature/index.md

 ### Improvement 4: Blur the image every few steps

 Now, for a final technique, I'll introduce a somewhat obvious technique to get rid of noise, which can work surprisingly well: simply applying Gaussian blur to the image.
-Of course, if we do this repeatedly, we will only get a blurry image.
+Of course, if we do this repeatedly we will only get a blurry image.
 If done occasionally, though, we can obtain good results.

 We will add a parameter to our step function so we can know our step index.
 Arbitrarily, I've set the step function to blur the image every 10 steps.